Secure Group Testing: Problem Formulation

-Denote by \revisedSr{$W \in \mathcal{W} \triangleq \{1,\ldots, {N \choose K}\}$} the index of the \emph{subset of defective items}.
-We assume $W$ is uniformly distributed, that is, there is no \emph{a priori} bias towards any specific subset.\footnote{This is a common probabilistic model for the set of defectives in group-testing.
-Another model, called {\it Probabilistic Group Testing}, assumes that items are defective with probability $K/N$.
-Yet another model assumes that any set of size at most K (rather than exactly $K$) instantiates with equal probability.
-In many group-testing scenarios results for one probabilistic model for the set of defectives can be translated over to other scenarios, so we focus on the model presented above, where {\it exactly} $K$ items are defective.} Further, denote by $\hat{W}(Y^T)$ the index recovered by the legitimate decoder, after observing $Y^T$.
+Denote by $W \in \mathcal{W} \triangleq \{1,\ldots, {N \choose K}\}$ the \tifs{random} index of the \emph{subset of defective items}\tifs{, and by $w$ a specific realization of the subset}.
+We assume $W$ is uniformly distributed, that is, there is no \emph{a priori} bias towards any specific subset.\footnote{\tifs{This is a common model considered in the GT literature, in which we assume $K$ defectives items. $K$ is fixed and known.
+The choice of which $K$ out of $N$ is random and uniform, and unknown to all the parties.
+Another model considered in the GT literature assumes that each item is defective with some probability, i.i.d. across items.} \tifs{In many group-testing scenarios one can relate results for the second model presented above, to other scenarios (e.g., fixed $K$), hence we focus on the first model, where {\it exactly} $K$ items are defective.}} Further, denote by $\hat{W}(Y^T)$ the index recovered by the legitimate decoder, after observing $Y^T$.
 In this work, we assume that the mixer may use a \emph{randomized} testing matrix.
-In this case, the random bits used are know only to the mixer, and are not assumed to be shared with the decoder.
-In other words, the ``codebook" which consists of all possible testing matrices is known to all parties, Alice, Bob and Eve. \revisedSr{However, if the mixer choose a specific} $\textbf{X}$, the random value is not shared with Bob or Eve.
-We refer to the codebook consisting of all possible matrices, together with the decoder at Bob's side as SGT algorithm. \off{We refer to the testing matrix, together with the decoder as a \emph{SGT algorithm}.
-Note that all parties (Alice, Bob, and Eve) know the testing matrix {\it a priori}.}
+In this case, the random bits used \tifs{are known} only to the mixer, and are not assumed to be shared with the decoder.
+In other words, the ``codebook" which consists of all possible testing matrices is known to all parties, Alice, Bob and Eve.
+However, if the mixer \tifs{choosing particular} $\textbf{X}$, the random value is not shared with Bob or Eve.
+We refer to the codebook consisting of all possible matrices, together with the decoder at Bob's side as SGT algorithm.

 As we are interested in the asymptotic behavior, i.e., in ``capacity style" results, with a focus on the number of tests $T$ (as a function of $N$ and $K$) required to guarantee high probability of recovery as the number of items $N$ grows without bound.
 For simplicity, in the first part of this work, we focus primarily on the regime where $K$ is a constant independent of $N$.
 In \Cref{efficient_algorithms}, we give an algorithm which applies to any $K$.\footnote{Following the lead of~\cite{aldridge2017capacity}, in principle, many of our results in this section as well can be extended to the regime where $K = o(N^{1/3})$, but for ease of presentation we do not do so here).} The following definition lays out the goals of SGT algorithms. \begin{definition} A sequence of SGT algorithms with parameters $N,K$ and $T$ is asymptotically (in N) \emph{reliable} and \emph{weakly} or \emph{strongly} secure if,